 Can pregnant women wear makeup?
 Well, most cosmetics in the markets are not subject to any regulation.
 So the toxicity of the chemicals in cosmetics or the safety of their use while expecting is still ambiguous.

 Cosmetic Ingredients To Avoid During Pregnancy

-For your safety in pregnancy, watch out for these ingredients in any of your cosmetic products and stay away from it.
+For your safety in pregnancy, watch out for these ingredients in any of your skin care or cosmetic products and stay away from them.
 You can consult your dermatologist to suggest specific alternatives for each of them.

 Vitamin A: An oral intake of sufficient amounts of vitamin A can work wonders for your skin.
 Creams and pills that contain retinoids, a synthetic form of vitamin A, help fight acne and psoriasisiXA skin condition characterized by thick, scaly patches, dryness, and itchiness and treat skin disorders, premature aging, and warts.
 However, the use of retinoids during pregnancy can adversely affect fetal development.

 Vitamin K: Vitamin K, is one of the major ingredients in any skin lightening cream.
 It also aids the clotting of blood.
 During pregnancy, you are prone to developing clots.
 Hence, it is advisable to not let the vitamin K in cosmetic products penetrate the skin and reach the bloodstream and cause fetal complications.

 Centella Asiatica: It is an effective treatment for stretch marks, which, according to the National Health Service (NHS), are known to affect around eight out of every ten pregnant women.
 However, Centella AsiaticaiXA medicinal plant used to treat certain health conditions, including skin ailments increases sensitivity to the sun rays and can cause a rash in pregnant women.
 Its oral intake has a narcotic-like effect and can even result in miscarriage.

 A Word of Caution